 Fate/Zero seems to love exploring these kinds of traits.

 The protagonist, Emiya Kiritsugu, failed to Shoot the Dog as a child and caused a village to be massacred.
 He vowed never to let this happen again and dedicated his life to ruthlessly killing the few to save the many.
 In the process, he had to sacrifice anything resembling normal human emotion.
 Realizing that this was just stopping minor tragedies instead of solving the fundamental problems of human nature, he agreed to work for the Einzberns so that he could use the Grail to end all warfare forever.
 During the war, he consistently succeeds while slowly sacrificing everything that made him even slightly happy, ending up the story a broken man who had nothing left.

 The primary antagonist, Kotomine Kirei, was a pious man who always worked for the betterment of mankind because it was the right thing to do.
 However, he took no joy in it and instead began to suffer when he realized what a hollow existence he was.
 With some prodding from Gilgamesh, he instead embraced his true passion of causing suffering.
 Again, Kotomine lives through the war, but he's not really any happier than before and a shell of a man.

 A third possible Byronic Hero is Matou Kariya, a man who fled from his corrupt family to escape their evil.
 In order to protect the daughter of the woman he loved but could not marry, he agreed to reenter the family and participate in the Grail War.
 While he begins with noble intentions, his grudge against the father of the girl eventually twists him and with some help from Kotomine he destroys everything he cared about.
 In the end he dies without saving the girl, alone, miserable and deluded.

 Edward Elric has the less destructive traits of this.
 As cheery as he may seem, he is rigidly stubborn and spends a good amount of time brooding over the terrible things that have happened to him.
-His Byronic traits are much more emphasized in the 2003 anime, however.
+His Byronic aspects are more emphasized in the 2003 anime, however.